utilitywarehouse/semaphore-policy/README.md

   -remote-sa-token-path string
         Remote Kubernetes cluster token path -target-cluster-name string
-        (required) The name of the cluster from which pods are synced as networksets.It will also be used as a prefix used when creating network sets.
+        (required) The name of the cluster from which pods are synced as networksets.
+It will also be used as a prefix used when creating network sets.
   -target-kube-config string
-        (Required) Path of the target cluster kube config file to add wg peers from
+        (Required) Path of the target cluster kube config file to watch pods
 ```

 ## Operator

-  Deploying with the default values for label selector and networkset name
-annotation (see usage above), kube-policy-semaphore will watch the target
-cluster pods which are labelled with: `uw.systems/networksets=true`.
-For these
+  Kube-policy-semaphore will watch the target cluster pods which are labelled
-pods it will extract a network set name from the respective annotation and
+with: `semaphore.uw.system/name`.
+For these pods it will extract a name from
+the label and will use it along with the namespace of the pod and the cluster it
-create a GlobalNetworkSet resource (or amend an existing one) on the local
+resides to create a GlobalNetworkSet resource (or amend an existing one) on the
-cluster.
+local cluster.
+Using namespace and cluster name will help avoiding conflicts
+with workloads from different locations that want to use the same value for
+`semaphore.uw.system/name`.

-  For example annotating a pod with `uw.systems/networkset-name=my-set` will
+  For example annotating a pod with `semaphore.uw.system/name=my-app` under a
+namespace called `my-ns` in a cluster called `my-cluster` will tell the operator
-tell the operator to add the pod ip to a network set named my-set.
+to add the pod's ip to a network set named my-cluster-my-ns-my-app.
 In order to
-avoid conflicting with other namespaces' network sets, the operator will try to
-create a GlobalNetworkSet calico resource named:
-`<remote-cluster>-<remote-pod-namespace>-my-set`.
-Additionally the
-GlobalNetworkSet will be labelled with the following:
+make it easier to select that set in network policies, the following labels will
+be added:
 ```
 managed-by=calico-global-network-sync-operator
-name=my-set
-namespace=<remote-pod-namespace>
-remote-cluster-name=<remote-cluster>
+semaphore.uw.system/name=my-app
+semaphore.uw.system/namespace=my-ns
+semaphore.uw.system/cluster=my-cluster
 ```

   Thus, one can use the above labels to target the created GlocalNetworkSet